creativetimofficial/vue-paper-dashboard/README.md

 # vue-paper-dashboard

-> Admin dashboard based on paper dashboard UI template + vue-router + vuex
+> Admin dashboard based on paper dashboard UI template + vue-router

 This project is a vue version of [Paper-dashboard](https://www.creative-tim.com/product/paper-dashboard) designed for vue js.The dashboard includes vue-router and vuex